 Whether you’re planning to apply for a personal or auto loan, there are several steps to take before signing on the dotted line.
 Here’s how to get a personal loan or an auto loan:

 - Shop around for lenders.
-Once you’ve decided what kind of loan to pursue, you should shop around for interest rates and other loan terms at various lenders to find the best deal.
+Once you’ve decided on the kind of loan to pursue, shop around various lenders for the bestinterest rate and other loan terms to find the sweetest deal.

 - Apply for prequalification.
 The prequalification step allows you to preview the lender’s loan amount and terms for you, without affecting your credit score.
-Some auto loan lenders offer preapproval, but keep in mind that a hard credit inquiry will be reflected on your credit history.
+Some auto loan lenders offer preapproval, but keep in mind that your credit history will reflect a hard credit inquiry.

 Final Thoughts: Weigh Your Loan Options Carefully